rackerlabs/technical-blog/content/blog/2021/2021-01-11-how-rackspace-uses-cloudendure-to-accelerate-workload-migration-to-aws-part-two/index.md

 The AWS Client VPN route table provides routes to each of the destination networks available in the solution.
 In this example, we can see the following routes.

-- **Default Route**: Created automatically by AWS when we associate subnets from the VPC that Client VPC is associated with.
+- **Default route**: Created automatically by AWS when we associate subnets from the VPC that Client VPC is associated with.

-- **Route to Datacentre**: Added manually to provide access to the source data center.
+- **Route to data center**: Added manually to provide access to the source data center.
 The route goes via AWS Transit Gateway.

-- **Migration Target VPC**: Added manually to provide access to the migration target network.
+- **Migration target VPC**: Added manually to provide access to the migration target network.
   This route goes via AWS Transit Gateway if it is external to the VPC associated with AWS Client VPC.